Key Takeaways

 5. How does the remote contractor model work?

-Essentially, businesses contract with an individual or company to do specific tasks for them that can be performed remotely.
+In this model, you contract with an individual or company to do specific tasks for your company remotely.
 As part of this arrangement, the contractor agrees to take on a certain amount of work or number of hours per week and to return specific deliverables.

 6. Does an international remote worker need a visa?